openvinotoolkit/openvino/src/frontends/ir/docs/architecture.md

 # OpenVINO IR Frontend Architecture

-OpenVINO IR Frontend uses [pugixml](../../../thirdparty/pugixml/README.md) library to parse xml files.
-After that based on version and name of operation frontend found supported operation and creates it using OpenVINO Visitor API:
+OpenVINO IR Frontend uses [pugixml](../../../thirdparty/pugixml/README.md) library to parse XML files.
+After that, based on the version and name of the operation, the Frontend creates the supported operation and initializes it using OpenVINO Visitor API:
 ```mermaid
 flowchart TB
     fw_model[(IR)]